 Read more about: How can CX teams leverage first-party data in a cookie-less world?

-Mateusz Krempa, Chief Revenue Office at Piwik PRO, believes that data collection and technological changes will lead to more opportunities for healthcare organizations and more efficient industry.
+Mateusz Krempa, Chief Revenue Office at Piwik PRO, believes that data collection and technological changes will lead to more opportunities for healthcare organizations and to a more efficient industry:

-"This will increase the competition, and in the end, we as consumers will be much happier with that because increased competition means lower prices and better customer service."
-Mateusz Krempa
+"[Personalized healthcare] will increase the competition, and in the end, we as consumers will be much happier with that because increased competition means lower prices and better customer service."

+Now, applying the same principles as retailers also means healthcare brands must play by the same rules, so any healthcare customer data platform will have to meet HIPAA and CCPA/GDPR requirements and quickly adapt to new legislations as they come up.
 Taking all these factors into account, the future of consumer-driven healthcare projects will be about much more than providing the best treatment options —it will be about making sure consumers' needs are met inside and outside health centers.